mikeal/bent/README.md

   used to set the HTTP method.
 Defaults to `'GET'`
 * **Response Encoding**: Available options are `'string'`, `'buffer'`, and `'json'`.
-If no encoding is set, which is the default, the response object/stream will be returned instead of a decoded response.
+If no encoding is set, which is the default, the response object/stream will be returned instead of a decoded response. *Browser returns `ArrayBuffer` instead of `Buffer`.
 * **Status Codes**: Any number will be considered an acceptable status code.
 If none are provided `200` will be the only acceptable status code, but if status codes are provided `200` must be added explicitely.
 * **Headers**: An object can be passed to set request headers.